koshikg/resume-ai-accelerator/instructions.md

   ```
   - This will generate `<resume>_cleaned.txt` in the `output/` directory, a more readable and concise version of your resume.

+## Step 3: Use template to inject data from output in step 2
+- Read the `data-template.txt` file in the root directory, to determine what details needs to be extracted from step 2 output.
+- Create a new data file using the template in `data-template.txt` and insert all the required data that is available from output in step 2.

-## Step 3: (Optional) Further Enhancement with LLMs
+## Step 4: (Optional) Further Enhancement with LLMs
-- Pass the cleaned text file to an LLM for:
+- Pass the new data text file to an LLM for:
   - Grammar and style improvements
   - Formatting suggestions
   - Content enhancement (e.g., quantifying achievements, improving clarity)
 - Provide clear instructions to the LLM about the desired improvements.
+Do not change the original content drastically.

 ## Task Tracking and Status Updates (taskmaster.md file)